 - Systems for early identification of barriers to learning and participation.

 - High expectations and challenging targets for all children.

 We welcome all pupils and their families, supporting all children whatever their needs and individual circumstances.

-Our school mission statement indicates that Holy Trinity Rosehill VA CE Primary School:
+Our school mission statement indicates that Holy Trinity Rosehill CofE VA Primary School:

 “Give high priority to the spiritual development of pupils enabling them to develop attitudes of mutual respect and responsibility and to realise their full potential”.

 This statement reflects our aim to educate all children by providing relevant experiences, to enable them to reach their full potential, whatever their needs.